wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Can I set the aspect ratio of a plot?

 Not directly using _Maxima_.
-But there are gnuplot commands for it:
+But there are Gnuplot commands for it:

 ~~~maxima
 wxdraw2d(